Enfoid/SwingFish-public/Code/cAlgo/Robots/LaMetric2cTrader/README.md

  - better app integration (getting auth to work can be "tricky" for some peoples)

 Changes:
+ - actually use the timer (not OnTick)
+ - minor fixes)
  - choice to calculate TodaysPnL based on Balance or Equity
  - Better communication
  - fixed icon issue